COVID-19 pandemic in Albania: March 2020

 On 8 March 2020, Albania confirmed its first two cases of COVID-19, a father and son, of which, the son had traveled from Florence, Italy.

 On 9 March, the Ministry of Health and Social Protection stated that a total of 65 people had been tested for COVID-19, 2 of whom were positive.

 On 10 March, a total of 114 people had been tested for COVID-19, 10 of whom were positive.
 Of these, 6 new cases were close contacts of the first 2, while the other 2 new cases had no connection.
 One such case was also from the city of Durrës.

 On 10 March, President Ilir Meta called for retired Albanian doctors to re-enter the work force.

 On 10 March, it was discovered that a Maryland woman had contracted novel coronavirus after visiting Albania, as well as spending time in a Turkish airport.

 On 11 March, a total of 241 people were tested, 15 of whom were positive.
 12 cases were close contacts of the first case, while the other two were from Tirana and Lushnjë.
 The first death was also reported, an elderly woman in Durrës.

 On 12 March, Vice Minister of Health and Social Protection Mira Rakacolli stated that during the last 24 hours 145 people had been tested for COVID-19, for a total of 298 tests performed.
 Of those, 23 cases tested positive for the disease, 18 of which were asymptomatic and in self-isolation and 5 were hospitalized.
 All cases were stated to have had history of travel to Italy or been in contact with someone who had.
 In total 134 people were in quarantine.

 On 15 March, 42 cases were confirmed, 17 people were hospitalized, with 3 of them under intense hospital supervision.

-On 16 March, 51 cases were confirmed, 23 people were hospitalized, with 3 of them under intense hospital supervision.

-On 17 March, 55 cases were confirmed, 25 people were hospitalized, with 3 of them under intense hospital supervision.
-In the last 24 hours 42 persons were tested, with four of them testing positive bringing the number from 51 to 55.

 On 22 March, 89 cases were confirmed, 43 people were hospitalized, with 4 of them under intensive therapy.
 In the last 24 hours 33 people were tested, 13 of which were positive.
 The first 3 recoveries were discharged from the hospital, to be put on quarantine for a further 14 days.
 Three new cases were reported in previously unaffected municipality of Korçë.